 - a.
-Provide evidence that the ECHS is supported by an active partnership between the school district and IHE partner(s).
-If the applicant is an existing ECHS partnership, provide a brief history of the partnership.
+Provide evidence that the ECHS is supported by an active partnership between the school districts and IHE partner(s).
 Describe the roles and responsibilities of each party, including a steering committee and joint decision-making procedures that allow for the planning and implementation of a coherent program across institutions.
 A description of the committee membership and frequency of meetings should be included.
 A fully executed MOU that defines the roles of each ECHS partner, including the fiscal agent and implementation lead, must be submitted with the application.
-(6 points max) - b.
-Articulate the IHE's commitment to apply the college credits earned by ECHS graduates who matriculate at their institution toward a postsecondary degree and support their completion of the degree in a timely and efficient manner.
-(4 points) In addition, provide the plans for articulation agreements with other IHEs beyond the ECHS partnership.
-The plan should include recognition of the goal of the ECHS program to strengthen articulation between 2- and 4-year institutions so that ECHS graduates will have the ability to transfer their college credits to any New York State 4-year institutions to complete baccalaureate degrees in 4 years or less.
-(2 points)
+In order to receive a score of "Very Good", the partnership must include a BOCES (6 points max) - Articulate the IHE's commitment to apply the college credits earned by ECHS graduates who matriculate at their institution toward a postsecondary degree and support their completion of the degree in a timely and efficient manner.
+(6 points max) - c.

-c.
 Describe how the responsibility for performance reporting will be allocated among the partners.
 Describe the partnership's process for collecting, sharing, and reviewing student data to assess the progress of the ECHS.
 This includes data on graduates who matriculate at the partner IHE.
 Describe each IHE partner's commitment to tracking the progress of ECHS graduates who matriculate at their institution, to support their timely completion of a postsecondary degree based on the students' advanced standing due to credit accumulation from the ECHS.